Online age verification laws in the United States: Utah

 On March 23, 2023, Utah enacted SB 152 and HB 311, collectively the Utah Social Media Regulation Act.
 SB 152 requires social media platforms with at least 5 million accounts to verify the age of all account holders.
 Users under 18 must obtain parental consent.
 The parent is allowed to view all posts and messages sent to the youth.
 SB 152 prohibits direct messaging between users if that user is not linked to the account.
 The act prohibits the display of targeted advertising to minors and requires that, between 10:30 AM – 6:30 PM Mountain Standard Time, minors cannot access social media.

 HB 311 creates a private right of action for parents to sue social media companies from causing addiction/harm to minors with a stipulation that, if the minor is under 16, that the social media platform caused the harm.

 On December 18, 2023, NetChoice sued, arguing that the law was preempted by federal law, was unconstitutionally vague, and was in violation of the First Amendment and Due Process Clause of the Fourteenth Amendment.
 On December 20, NetChoice requested a preliminary injunction.
 On January 19, 2024, Attorney General Sean Reyes announced that the law's effective date was delayed from March 2024 to October 2024 and that they would repeal and replace the law.

 SB 194 and HB 464, amending the act, were enacted on March 13, 2024.
 The amendments removed the 10:30 AM – 6:30 PM restriction and changed it so that parental consent was required only if a minor changed their privacy settings.
 It also replaced the age verification with age assurance that was at least 95% accurate.

+In response to this, Utah amended its social media laws with SB 194 and HB 494 to avoid the law being deemed unconstitutional.
+The governor signed these amendments in March 2024.
+The new laws removed the curfew of social media of 10:30 pm – 6:30 am and removed the provisions of it that required parental consent to open a social media account.
+However, youth accounts are still restricted from accessing certain features such as autoplay or direct messaging.

 NetChoice updated its complaint and motion on May 3, 2024.
 Utah briefed its opposition to the motion on May 31.
 On July 22, Chief Judge Robert J Shelby granted in part the state's motion to dismiss, saying that the law did not violate Section 230 and therefore was not preempted by federal law.
 On September 10, 2024, Shelby granted NetChoice's motion for a preliminary injunction.
 The case was appealed to the 10th Circuit Court of Appeals on October 11.
 A week later the injunction was stayed by the district court.

-Virginia

-On May 2, 2025, Virginia enacted 854, an amendment to the Virginia Consumer Data Protection Act that requires social media platforms to use commercially reasonable efforts to determine a user's age, and if that user is under 16, limited them to one hour per day per application without parental consent.
-The parent can increase or decrease the amount of time on a given platform.
-Violators face a fine of up to $7,500 per incident.
-The law allows a 30-day curation period since it is part of the Virginia Consumer Data Protection Act.
-The law is scheduled to take effect on January 1, 2026.